Great Rann of Kutch

 Best Street Food Of Kutch

-a) Vada Pav – Vadapav is a Maharashtrian street food which is very popular in Gujrat too.
-We have a Ahemdabadi version of Vada pav which is dunked in butter and garlic chutney, but the Kutchi version was absolutely different.
+a) Vada Pav – Vadapav is a Maharashtrian street food that is very popular in Gujrat too.
+We have an Ahemdabadi version of Vada pav which is dunked in butter and garlic chutney, but the Kutchi version was absolutely different.
 They served loads of mini chilly pakoras along with the Vada pav.

 c) Dabeli – Dabeli is a Kutchi street food and is popular all over the world now, but in Kutch you get dabeli in umpteen variations.
 One variation which made me curious was the Ice Dabeli.
 I wondered what it would?
 Can you guys guess? …well this Dabeli was made in a slightly different manner with chilled curd and chutneys, hence the name Ice Dabeli.

 Why Should You Visit Raan Utsav in great Rann of Kutch??

 1. The White Desert Sunrise and Sunset: When we think of sunrise and sunset oceans and mountains will come to over mind.
 A desert will never come up to our mind.
 Every sunrise and sunset is glorious but there is none other than White Desert.

 The salt-crusted land looks beautiful in the changing light of Sun at the dawn and dusk.
 This experience will make visit to Kutch Rann Utsav an unique experience.

 2. Temples and Museum: The Swaminarayan temple located in Bhuj city is an architectural marvel made of marble, it attracts devotes and travellers across the world.
 The building was destroyed completely under the earthquake in 2001 but it has been rebuilt again with contribution of devotes from overall world.